 Running in the rain poses numerous problems for the feet.
 Water increases friction and the odds of fungus, blisters, and infection while also causing significant discomfort.
 The main areas that need protection are:

 - The Midfoot

-Several scientific articles, including one by Hamill and Gruber, have found that runners benefit from forefoot and midfoot strikes, which is where most of the pressure will be.
+Several scientific articles, including one by Hamill and Gruber, have found that runners benefit from the forefoot and midfoot strikes, which is where most of the pressure will be.
 This also means that these areas will suffer the most in the rain.

-It describes how runners need to pay special attention to the toe and forefoot areas of a sock to prevent blisters and bunching.
+Runners need to pay special attention to the toe and forefoot areas of a sock to prevent blisters and bunching.

 Now that you know what to look for, here are some of the top brands and models for running in the rain.